 Orr was reported to be on sabbatical in 2003, due to "unrelated health issues."
 In April 2004, Orr was transferred to Loyola University to serve as campus minister.
-In connection with his appointment to Loyola, Orr was granted faculties as a priest on April 13, 2004, by the Archdiocese of Baltimore, upon the request, recommendation, and certification of of the Maryland Province of the Society of Jesus (Jesuits).

-submitted, as part as his recommendation, an assessment which included the statement that Orr has not "exhibited improper behavior," a list of which included "sexual impropriety."
+In connection with his appointment to Loyola, Orr was granted faculties as a priest on April 13, 2004, by the Archdiocese of Baltimore, upon the request, recommendation, and certification of Rev. Timothy B. Brown, the then head of the Maryland Province of the Society of Jesus (Jesuits).
+Reverend Brown submitted, as part as his recommendation, an assessment which included the statement that Orr has not "exhibited improper behavior," a list of which included "sexual impropriety."